GPT-2 – Language Models are Unsupervised Multitask Learners

 'label': ClassLabel(names=['neg', 'pos'], id=None)}

 The dataset contains strings and classes.
-In addition there are two types of classes, pos and neg.
-Let's create a variable with the number of classes
+Additionally, there are two types of classes, pos and neg.
+We will create a variable with the number of classes.

 num_clases = len(dataset["train"].unique("label"))